The Life Sciences Law Review: Argentina

 In cases where the product to be registered is imported from the countries listed in a specific annex to Decree No. 150/92 (these are countries that have highly developed methods of health control), the certificate of commercialisation of the health authority of the corresponding country shall also be provided.
-Marketing authorisations are granted for a five-year term and can be renewed as many times as required by the holder.
+Marketing authorisations are granted for a five-year term (except in the case of registration of products under special conditions (i.e., products to treat rare diseases) in which case the term is determined on a case-by-case basis) and can be renewed as many times as required by the holder.

 ii Biological products

 Regulations Nos.
-3397, 7075 and 7729 have been issued by ANMAT to establish specific requirements for approving biological products.
+3397, 7075 and 7729 have been issued by ANMAT to establish specific requirements for approving biological products and biosimilar products.

 Biological products listed in Regulation No. 7075 include hemoderivatives, products obtained with recombinant DNA techniques, monoclonal antibodies and biological medicines produced from animal tissues.

-To register biological products, strict requirements must be met, including providing detailed information regarding the active principle and the manufacturing process of the active principle.
+To register biological products, strict requirements must be met, including provision of detailed information regarding the active principle and the manufacturing process of the active principle.
 Requirements vary in the case of monoclonal antibodies.

-The approval of biological products was, during the past year, a matter subject to claims made by laboratories – mainly those that develop innovative products.
+The approval of biological products continues to be a matter subject to claims made by laboratories – mainly those that develop innovative products.
 The fact that triggered such claims was that the regulations issued to approve biological products included the obligation for the authorities (mainly ANMAT) to issue specific guidelines to be complied with to obtain the approval of such products.